Bookworm-project/Docs/query_structure.md

 # Query Structure

-A Bookworm query is a JSON dictionary with keys describing the objects to be fetched.
+A Bookworm query is a JSON object with keys describing the objects to be fetched.
 Each key is essentially a function argument.
+The syntax for queries is largely taken from MongoDB.

 This definition is open for review, and will probably change before the 1.0 release.